HPENetworking/gitchangelog/README.rst

   ``GITCHANGELOG_CONFIG_FILENAME``
 - in the path stored in git config's entry ``gitchangelog.rc-path`` (which could be stored in system location or per repository)
+- in a subpackage located in a subpath relative to the root repo directory.
+  This allows to use individual configuration files for any subpackage.
+  However this only works when the ``--path`` command line options is provided.
+  See `Multi-package Repository`_ for more details.
 - (RECOMMENDED) in the root of the current git repository with the name ``.gitchangelog.rc``